dCache/dcache/docs/TheBook/src/main/markdown/cookbook-ha-with-replicable-services.md

 ### `cleaner`

 Cleaner is fully replicable.
-Several instances must share the same database as requests from doors will be load balanced over all physical instances.
+Several instances must share the same database.
 The configuration should be synchronized such that all instances are configured the same way.